VCAT hearings during coronavirus restrictions

 VCAT will contact you to let you know the scheduled time for the hearing.

-If you require further information or need to advise us of an alternative number or party name, call 1300 01 8228.
+If you want more information or need to tell us about an alternative number or party name, call 1300 01 8228.

-Make sure you check today’s hearings to keep up to date with your hearing time.
+Make sure you check upcoming hearings to keep up to date with your hearing time.
 Due to capacity issues, we may not be able to remind you when your upcoming hearing is.

-Can I still request a summons for a person to attend a hearing?
+Can I still ask for a summons for a person to attend a hearing?